 PHYSIOLOGY OF THE CEREBROSPINAL FLUID

 The primary function of the CSF appears to be a mechanical one; it serves as a kind of water jacket for the spinal cord and brain, protecting them from potentially injurious blows to the spinal column and skull and acute changes in venous pressure.
 Also, it provides the brain with buoyancy.
 As pointed out by Fishman, the 1,500-g brain, which has a water content of approximately 80 percent, weighs only 50 g when suspended in CSF, so the brain virtually floats in its CSF.
 Many of the physiologic mechanisms described below are committed to maintaining the relatively constant volume–pressure relationships of the CSF.
-In addition, because the brain and ...
+In addition, because the ...